thosgood/this-weeks-finds/markdown/101-150/week131.md

     dwarf, the gas can undergo fusion and emit a huge burst of energy --- as much as 10,000 times what the sun emits in a year.
 To astronomers it may look like a new star is suddenly born --- hence the term "nova".
-But not all novae emit mostly visible light --- some emit X-rays or even $\gamma$ rays.
+But not all novae emit mostly visible light --- some emit X-rays or even $\gamma$-rays.
 A "X-ray nova" is an X-ray source that suddenly appears in a few days and then gradually fades away in a year or less.
 Many of these are probably neutron stars rather than white dwarfs.
 But a bunch are